TheStandardLibrarians/standardlib_docs/README.md

 Here we are re-documenting the standard library using a combination of our own words and examples mixed with existing definitions and examples that we find.

-We are creating an approachable way to check at the Ruby Standard Library that accompanies the ruby-docs
+We are creating an approachable way to check out the Ruby Standard Library that accompanies the ruby-docs